Keeping up at the beginning of term

 4. Maintain a healthy routine

 Routine is important for children, as it helps them develop habits and manage busy schedules and commitments.
 Along with school homework and extracurricular activities such as sports or music lessons, ensure that your child follows a routine that also gives them autonomy over their free time.
 When establishing healthy routines for your family, sleep is just as crucial.
 Having regular bedtimes and wake-up times for children encourages them to follow a consistent routine, ensure they get adequate rest, and helps them stay focused and motivated in school.
+Learn more of our tips on developing a strong routine with these homework hacks.

 As educators, we understand and stress the importance of staying focused and keeping up at the beginning of a new term.
 Whether your child is excelling at school or is in need of a learning boost, NumberWorks'nWords are committed to helping young learners achieve their goals and build confidence in their learning, from the very beginning of the year until the end.
 Get in touch to learn more about our after-school maths and English tuition, or contact your local centre and book a free assessment!Posted on 11/02/2022